Skip to main content

 };

-Now we won't see the error and also the value of that is going to be our object.
+Now the error disappears, and that points to our object.

 const quotient = {